Las Vegas couple bound, tortured in violent mansion robbery

 Police also found a phone with text messages sent to Queen, officers said.
 She had allegedly provided the victim’s specific address.

-Queen had reserved a room at a hotel on Las Vegas Boulevard near Blue Diamond Road, police said.
+Queen had reserved a room at a hotel on Las Vegas Boulevard, police said.
 She checked in on Jan.
 10 and left on Jan.
 12, police said.
 Police suspect the four other men all stayed in the same room during the spree.

 The group is accused of coming back to the area later in January and carjacking a person.
 Police arrested all five suspects at an Airbnb on Jan.
 24. Police and the FBI arrested the two teenagers the same week.

 The group faces a variety of charges including home invasion and grand larceny.
-A judge set her bail at $750,000.
+A judge set Queen’s bail at $750,000.
 Bail for Lee and Washington was set at $600,000.